Nedhoven/SearchEngine/README.md

 # SearchEngine
-This my complete and finished search engine project
+This is a search engine project

 You will be needing maven and IntelliJ to operate this project correctly!